leeseomin/osx-shell/README.md

 ```

-### "webp" Command to convert images in a folder into webp files
+### "webp" Command to convert images in a folder into webp image files

 ```
 echo '#!/bin/bash' > webp